szermatt/mistty/docs/source/usage.rst

 To create a new interactive shell buffer in MisTTY mode, call :kbd:`M-x mistty` or :kbd:`M-x mistty-create`.
-If you use MisTTY regularly, you'll want to bind either of these to a global shortcut.
+If you use MisTTY regularly, you'll want to bind some of these to global shortcuts:

   - :kbd:`M-x mistty-create` launches a new interactive shell in a MisTTY buffer.
 The shell that is launched is the one that's